pluralsh/documentation/pages/how-to/upgrade/workload-cluster.md

 ```

 # Set Up
-Set Up a dev -> staging -> prod pipeline

-include creation of the rest of the cluster fleet with stacks

-include CRDs

-use the prior microservice
+Create first workload cluster with Stacks (should use the cluster-creator PR automation from plural up)

 # Troubleshooting
 #### Get Kubeconfig for the MGMT Cluster